Mesothelioma / Asbestos by State / South Dakota

-Asbestos Exposure in South Dakota
+Asbestos Exposure and Occupations in South Dakota

 There are several sources of exposure to asbestos in South Dakota.
 Inhaling or ingesting fibers from the naturally-occurring mineral can lead to serious and sometimes fatal illnesses like mesothelioma.
 Natural deposits of the carcinogen can be found along the state’s western border, south of Mount Rushmore.
 The source of exposure, however, often comes from working or living around buildings or demolished materials that contain the toxin.